azer/crud/README.md

 }
 ```

-You don't need to specify SQL field names manually.
-CRUD will automatically convert column names like "FirstName" to "first_name" for you.
+CRUD will automatically convert column names from "FirstName" (CamelCase) to "first_name" (snake_case) for you.
 You can still choose custom names though;

 ```go
 type Post {
   Slug string `sql:"name=slug_id varchar(255) primary-key required"`
 }
 ```

+If no primary key is specified, CRUD will look for a field named "Id" with int type, and set it as auto-incrementing primary-key field.

 ##### Create & Drop Tables